Drugs & Medications - Venaton oral

 If you are taking a brand that contains vitamin C, take this medication by mouth with a full glass of water (8 ounces/240 milliliters) unless your doctor directs you otherwise.
-Do not lie down for 10 minutes after taking this medication.

 If you are taking chewable tablets, chew the tablet thoroughly before swallowing.

 If you are taking extended-release capsules, swallow them whole.
 Do not crush or chew extended-release capsules or tablets.
 Doing so can release all of the drug at once, increasing the risk of side effects.
 Also, do not split extended-release tablets unless they have a score line and your doctor or pharmacist tells you to do so.
 Swallow the whole or split tablet without crushing or chewing.